ECHR rules obligatory vaccination may be necessary | DW | 08.04.2021

 The ruling is the first time the European Court of Human Rights has weighed in on the issue of compulsory vaccinations.
 The ruling could play a role in efforts to end the COVID-19 pandemic.

-The European Court of Human Rights (ECHR) in Strasbourg ruled Thursday that compulsory vaccinations are legal and may be necessary in democratic societies.
+The European Court of Human Rights (ECHR) in Strasbourg ruled Thursday that compulsory vaccinations would not contravene human rights law and may be necessary in democratic societies.

 The ruling came following conclusion of a complaint brought to the court by Czech families regarding compulsory jabs for children.